HelamanWarrior/infra-docs/content/_index.md

 [Application Dashboard](http://192.168.1.196:5050/)

 Currently all the infrastructure is ran by three servers.
-Each with different purposes.
+Each with different purposes..

 1. [FreeNAS](/freenas)
 2. [QNAP NAS](/qnap-nas)